Camden, Maine B & B Rooms, Rates & Reservations

-The Chauncey Keep Chamber beckons you with its warm hospitality and view of passing ships on Penobscot Bay.
-From the cozy fireplace corner to the king four-poster bed, this chamber is considered the most elegant in the inn.
-Private necessary room – (combination tub/shower).
+The Chauncey Keep Chamber beckons you with its warm hospitality and a stunning views of passing ships on Penobscot Bay from it’s giant picture window.
+From the cozy fireplace corner with seating to the king four-poster bed, this chamber is considered the most elegant in the inn.
+Spacious necessary room – (combination tub/shower).
+This Chamber also features a lovely daybed for an additional guest or as a relaxing lounging spot.

-Goodman Jesse Thomas Chamber is a quaint New England room with queen four poster canopy bed adorned with historic tavern check bed hangings invites you to sit a spell and enjoy a cup of tea with your favorite book.
-Private necessary room (combination claw foot soaking tub / shower).
+Goodman Jesse Thomas Chamber is named after the gent that built the house in the late 1700’s.
+A charming New England room with queen four poster bed and seating that invites you to sit a spell and enjoy a cup of tea with your favorite book.
+Spacious private necessary room (combination claw foot soaking tub / shower).

 Widow Pendleton’s Chamber – after the death of the olde rascal, Captain Pendleton, his widow Lucy moved to her most favorite room where she enjoyed the wooded New England views of natural wildlife passing through.
 This delightful queen size cannonball bed envelops you with the warmth of years gone by.
 Private necessary room (combination claw foot soaking tub / shower)